 Designing a new way for technicians to build customizable invoices & quotes in the field.

-We started this project by getting a list of “requirements” (user requests) from our Customer Success team.
-Our subject matter expert’s in house spend some time walking us through how they believed the users completed this task and how they should do it.
-We didn’t have a robust (or any) user research processes at the time, so we had to take our SME’s word for it.
+We started this project by getting a list of requests from our Customer Success team, who collected user feedback.
+Our subject matter experts spend some time walking us through how they believed the users completed this task and how they should do it.

 I also performed competitive analysis by looking at how competing products, such as ServiceTitan, Housecall Pro and Jobber handled these issues.

 No easy way to present multiple options for a job

 You would have to create multiple quotes to present individually.
 This was also unfair to the technicians, because our system would show that they made 3 offers to the homeowner, and 2 were rejected, even though they did in fact close the deal.

 Our system treated quotes as a property of a job

 Every job must have a quote, and every time you give a person an estimate, you must create a job.
 This doesn't match real-life user behavior; oftentimes, a salesperson will visit a homeowner, propose some work and the homeowner decline the work or need time to think about it.
 There's no need to have a job until the work has been approved and it's time to send the technicians out to do the work that was sold.

 Users needed an easy way to copy quotes between jobs

 You might want to offer the same add-ons that another technician suggest the last time they visited the same homeowner.
 You might be working on an apartment unit, and need to quickly copy over the quote and invoices from one unit to another.